 Perhaps join the optional helicopter flightseeing tour.
 Overnight inside the national park.

-Later today, visit Seligman, home to the rebirth of Route 66.
+Depart for Seligman, home to the rebirth of Route 66, taking some of the best Route 66 asphalt.
 Detour once again from Route 66 to visit the bright lights and excitement of Las Vegas.

 A day at leisure to relax by the pool or explore the world-renowned Las Vegas Strip.
 Ride the world’s highest rollercoaster, float through a Venice canal, or see man-eating sharks up close—it’s all possible in Las Vegas.
 Don’t miss downtown Las Vegas, where you’ll find the Fremont Street Experience, five city blocks enclosed in a glass atrium and filled with dazzling lights, sounds, and action.